-This will install the full version of this version for your MAMP copy of php.
+This will install the full version of this version for your MAMP copy of PHP.

 4. Install MongoDB Extension for PHP 5.6.10

-After PHP successfully installed, we’re ready to install the MongoDB extension.
-Since you may have multiple different versions of PHP running on your system, and the version that you might be installing PHP for might not be the one in use by your system, you should go to to the bin for this version of PHP
+After PHP is successfully installed, we’re ready to install the MongoDB extension.
+Since you may have multiple different versions of PHP running on your system, and the version that you might be installing PHP for might not be the one in use by your system, you should go to the bin for this version of PHP

-and run that version of pecl to install the mongodb extension:
+and run that version of PECL to install the MongoDB extension:

 ./pecl install mongodb